3636adesh/spring-boot-keycloak/README.md

 # Keycloak Integration with Spring Boot 3

-This project demonstrates how to secure a Spring Boot application using Keycloak, a powerful open-source Identity and Access Management tool.
+- This project demonstrates how to secure a Spring Boot application using Keycloak, a powerful open-source Identity and Access Management tool.
+- Keycloak is an open-source software product to allow single sign-on with identity and access management aimed

 ## Features

 - Single Sign-On (SSO) with OpenID Connect
 - Role-Based Access Control (RBAC)
 - Fine-Grained Authorization
+- User Federation
+- Identity Brokering
+- Social Login
+- Centralized Management and Admin console
+- Client adapters for Java, JavaScript, and other languages

 ### Keycloak Setup